otropets/otropets/README.md

-## Hi there 👋
+## 👋 Hi there, I'm Olek

-I'm Olek, currently studying Applied Computer Science in Lodz University of Technology.
+I am studying Applied Computer Science at the Lodz University of Technology.
 Passionate about software engineering, problem-solving, and building practical solutions.
 Outside of technology, I enjoy staying active and spending my free time doing sports
 <!--
 **otropets/otropets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.